 A good plan consists of the following elements:

-A Statement of Top Objectives: This element involves setting specific goals for your business such as increasing the market share by 15% or getting the big clients.
+- A Statement of Top Objectives: This element involves setting specific goals for your business such as increasing the market share by 15% or getting big clients.

-External Factors: This includes external factors or factors out of your control that are likely to affect your business such as demand of products, financing possibilities, etc.
+- External Factors: This includes external factors or factors out of your control that are likely to affect your business such as demand for products, financing possibilities, etc.

 Understanding the current market position of your business, implementing SWOT analysis, setting clear goals for the future, and incorporating an action plan, are necessary procedures to help you achieve outcomes equivalent to your efforts.